exoplatform/platform/README.txt

      E.g. INFO: Server startup in 23771 ms
    - Move back the starter.war in the folder /tomcat/webapps/
    - You should see some activity in the console, the server is started after a few minutes

- - Unit tests fail on the trunk: http://jira.exoplatform.org/browse/PLF-85 Disable them with the parameter -Dmaven.test.skip=true in your maven command.

  - To be continued with TC results...